 Due to COVID restrictions being in place on the Central Coast since June and for the duration of the art competition’s planned promotion period, the competition has unfortunately had to be postponed until next year.
 New entry forms and dates will be promoted in early 2022.
 We look forward to seeing all the creative breastfeeding-related artworks in the new year.

-The following virtual gallery is a presentation of the selected entries from 2020 along with comments from the artists and judges.
+Below you can view the virtual gallery presentation of the selected entries from 2020 competition, complete with comments from the artists and judges.

 Breastfeeding is important for mother and baby health.
 Any amount of breast milk offered to your baby is good.

 In Australia, it is recommended that infants are exclusively* breastfed until around six months of age when solid foods are introduced, and that breastfeeding is continued until 12 months of age and beyond, for as long as the mother and child desire.1

 *Infant receives only breast milk.
 No other liquids or solids are given, not even water, with the exception of oral rehydration solution, or drops/syrups of vitamins, minerals or medicines.

 Breastmilk is the ideal food for infants.
 It is safe, clean and contains antibodies which help protect against many common childhood illnesses.
 Breastmilk provides all the energy and nutrients that infants need for around the first six months of life.
 From six to 12 months breastmilk continues to provide up to half or more of a child’s nutritional needs and up to one third of a child’s nutritional needs between 12 months and two years.

 Breastfed children are less likely to be overweight or obese and less prone to diabetes later in life.
 Women who breastfeed also have a reduced risk of breast and ovarian cancers.

 Breastfeeding is a learned skill, which needs practice.
 The more you feed your baby, the easier it will get.
 More information and support is available from the following: